-Comprising delicious organic Que Pasa corn tortilla chips with layers of almond butter caramel, coconut whipped cream, strawberries and drizzled chocolate, these are the perfect indulgent dessert for those moments when you just want something sweet.
+Comprising delicious organic Que Pasa corn tortilla chips with layers of almond butter caramel, coconut whipped cream, strawberries and drizzled chocolate or vegan chocolate ganache, these are the perfect indulgent dessert for those moments when you just want something sweet.

 I say indulgent because they taste absolutely delicious, but are somehow still made with whole food ingredients and are free of refined sugar.
 So you can rest assured that you're still eating natural ingredients.

 I probably wouldn't eat these every single day because they're so rich but for those times when you need an indulgent treat, they definitely fit the bill!

 I've never tried making dessert nachos before and it's been so fun creating this recipe.

 I've found that Que Pasa's Salted Corn Tortilla Chips add the ideal amount of crunchiness and salt to this dish without being overpowering, and I really recommend using these as opposed to their unsalted counterparts, as the saltiness balances out the sweetness perfectly in the recipe.

 I also love that unlike most other tortilla chips which use highly processed corn flour, Que Pasa chips are made from whole kernel corn, retaining more of their nutrients.
 Plus, they're organic and non-GMO which is something I look for in foods I eat regularly.

 Coconut whipped cream - You're welcome to use store-bought whipped cream instead of my homemade version if you're in a hurry - it will taste slightly different but will still work really well.